 Bridges is a Summit-based ministry that began 25 years ago, under the Brooklyn Bridge.
 What began as a couple bringing soup, coffee, and 20 bagged dinners to the homeless, has grown to an organization, 1500 volunteers strong, delivering 100,000 brown bag meals, 13,000 pairs of socks, 9,000 toiletry kits, 2,800 gallons of soup, and literally tons of donated clothing to 500 people each week in New York City, Newark and Irvington.
 Central participates with food and clothing drives, meal preparation, and delivery runs.

-At Christmas, the congregation at Central supplies Christmas gifts for people with limited resources, through the Sarah Burke House, La Mision Presbiteriana Nuevas Fronteras,a nd Summit Family Services.
+At Christmas, the congregation at Central supplies Christmas gifts for people with limited resources, through the Sarah Burke House, La Mision Presbiteriana Nuevas Fronteras, and Summit Family Services.
 Gift request tags are displayed on the Central Christmas tree, taken by congregants, and the gifts are purchased and returned to the church for distribution.

-The third Sunday of each month is designated as a “Stockpile Sunday”, where a specified type of item is collected for those in need.
+The second Sunday of each month is designated as a “Stockpile Sunday”, where a specified type of item is collected for those in need.
 Examples include a canned food collection, a toiletries collection, and a clothing collection.

 Central Soup Makers